buildpacks-community/kpack/README.md

             memory: 512M
     ```

-    If you would like to build an image from an hosted zip or jar:
+    If you would like to build an image from a hosted zip or jar:

     ```yaml
     apiVersion: build.pivotal.io/v1alpha1